HualinLiu/cse3901_project1/README.md

-# project2-example

-This is an example you can use as a stsrting point for your own game.
-This indluces "main.rb" which is the entry point to the application.
-You should have as little code in here as possible.

-To run the application, run "ruby main.rb"# cse3901_project1
+This is a text_based card game in which players attempt to find a group of cards that satisfy a particular criterion.
+Its name is "Set" and it's implemented in Ruby.